 Dimensions: up to approx. 80x40cm

 In many cases, we can also toughen small sizes of flat glass.
-Dimensions smaller than 30x30cm can be processed well in our toughening furnace.
+Dimensions smaller than 30x30cm to even as small as 5x5cm can be processed well in our toughening furnace.

 Some applications of curved safety glass are:

 Vehicle headlights made of glass,